Small modular reactor: Canada

 In 2018, the Canadian province of New Brunswick announced it would invest $10 million for a demonstration project at the Point Lepreau Nuclear Generating Station.
 It was later announced that SMR proponents Advanced Reactor Concepts and Moltex would open offices there.

 One unit is scheduled for construction at Point Lepreau Nuclear Generating Station, Canada, in July 2018.
 Both Moltex and ARC Nuclear are vying for the contract.

 On 1 December 2019, the Premiers of Ontario, New Brunswick and Saskatchewan signed a memorandum of understanding (MoU) "committing to collaborate on the development and deployment of innovative, versatile and scalable nuclear reactors, known as Small Modular Reactors (SMRs)."
 They were joined by Alberta in August 2020.
-With continued support from citizens and government officials have led to the execution of a selected SMR at the Canadian Nuclear Laboratory.
+Continued support from citizens and government officials has led to the execution of a selected SMR at the Canadian Nuclear Laboratory.

-In 2021, Ontario Power Generation announced they plan to build a BWRX-300 SMR at their Darlington site to be completed by 2028.
-A licence for construction still had to be applied for.
+In 2021, Ontario Power Generation announced they planned to build a BWRX-300 SMR at their Darlington site to be completed by 2028.
+The Canadian Nuclear Safety Commission issued the construction license in 2025, and construction started soon after.
+As of 2026, the first unit is expected to come online by 2030.

 On 11 August 2022, Invest Alberta, the Government of Alberta's crown corporation signed a MoU with Terrestrial Energy regarding IMSR in Western Canada through an interprovincial MoU it joined earlier.

 China

-In July 2019, China National Nuclear Corporation announced it would build an ACP100 SMR on the north-west side of the existing Changjiang Nuclear Power Plant at Changjiang, in the Hainan province by the end of the year.
+In July 2019, China National Nuclear Corporation (CNNC) announced it would build an ACP100 SMR on the north-west side of the existing Changjiang Nuclear Power Plant at Changjiang, in the Hainan province by the end of the year.
 On 7 June 2021, the demonstration project, named the Linglong One, was approved by China's National Development and Reform Commission.
-In July, China National Nuclear Corporation (CNNC) started construction, and in October 2021, the containment vessel bottom of the first of two units was installed.
+In July, CNNC started construction, and in October 2021, the containment vessel bottom of the first of two units was installed.
 It is the world's first commercial land-based SMR prototype.

 In August 2023, the core module was installed.
 The core module includes an integrated pressure vessel, steam generator, primary pump receiver.
 The reactor's planned capacity is 125 MWe.